 Postpartum depression (PPD) is a condition that describes a range of physical and emotional changes that many mothers can have after having a baby.
 PPD can be treated with medication and counseling.
 Talk with your health-care professional right away if you think you have PPD.

 There are three types of PPD women can have after giving birth:

-The so-called "baby blues" happen in many women in the days right after childbirth.
+- The so-called "baby blues" happen in many women in the days right after childbirth.
 A new mother can have sudden mood swings, such as feeling very happy and then feeling very sad or angry.
 She may cry for no reason and can feel impatient, irritable, restless, anxious, lonely, and sad.
 The baby blues may last only a few hours or as long as one to two weeks after delivery.
-The baby blues do not always require treatment from a health care professional.
-Often, joining a support group of new moms or talking with other moms helps.
+The baby blues do not always require treatment from a health-care professional.
+Often, sharing child-care duties, joining a support group of new moms, or talking with other moms helps.

 - Postpartum depression (PPD) can happen a few days or even months after childbirth.
 PPD can happen after the birth of any child, not just the first child.
 A woman can have feelings similar to the baby blues -- sadness, despair, anxiety, irritability -- but she feels them much more strongly than she would with the baby blues.
 PPD often keeps a woman from doing the things she needs to do every day.
 When a woman's ability to function is affected, this is a sure sign that she needs to see her health-care professional right away.
 If a woman does not get treatment for PPD, symptoms can get worse and last for as long as one year.
 While PPD is a serious condition, it can be treated with medication and counseling.